-Let’s face it, the water and weather is getting colder, for most Sydney divers this would immediately equate in their mind to the end of “the diving season”.
-But those of us who enjoy diving in Sydney year round know what really happens July – September…
+Let’s face it, the water and weather are getting colder, for most Sydney divers this would immediately equate in their mind to the end of “the diving season”.
+But those of us who enjoy diving in Sydney year-round know what really happens July – September…

-There is far less people at the popular dive sites.
-I’m sure you have all had days in January when it’s 40 degrees on a Saturday and you’ve been trying to get a park at Bare Island or Camp Cove and it’s near impossible, you end up parking so far away you end up losing 5 kilos before you actually get to the water..
+There are far fewer people at the popular dive sites.
+I’m sure you have all had days in January when it’s 40 degrees on a Saturday and you’ve been trying to get a park at Bare Island or Camp Cove and it’s near impossible, you end up parking so far away you end up losing 5 kilos before you actually get to the water.
 Not a problem at this time of year!
-Also it means less divers in the water so the dive sites and reef lines aren’t as crowded!
+Also, it means fewer divers in the water so the dive sites and reef lines aren’t as crowded!

 What I would recommend to anyone who wants to get into drysuit diving or even just give it a go is to do your drysuit course.
 We run these every few weeks during July, August and September.
 It gives you a chance to get in the water for the first time in a drysuit under the direct supervision of a PADI Drysuit Specialty Instructor.
 They are there to help configure your regulators (you need an extra inflator hose), help fit the suit, trim seals correctly if needed, make sure you get your weighting right, give you tips and help with your buoyancy and basically just guide you through your first few dry dives!
 It also counts towards your Master Scuba Diver rating!